Teachers : Pascal Hersen, Ariel Lindner, Andrew Murray, Claire Ribrault and David Tareste

-- The articles (in PDF format) should be posted no later than one week before the presentation on the secured AIV moodle.
+- Post your project no later than 10 days before your presentation on the AIV moodle.

 - A short debriefing of the presenters by the AIV teachers will take place after the seminar.